sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 The following policy reflects the decision adopted by the **CIO of ESDC** (approval by CIO not yet obtained) when deciding whether an IT solution should be built or bought.
 Each policy statement is a declaration of that decision and has received the endorsement of its associated area of governance body (endorsements not yet obtained, see section [coherent set of actions](#coherent-set-of-actions)).

-This policy becomes active when IT Solutions are to be obtained, whether delivered by IITB or by a third party provider.
+This policy becomes active when IT Solutions are to be obtained, whether delivered by ESDC or by a third party provider.
 Once active, all teams involved in the project, and the IT products involved in the IT solution, must comply with this guiding policy.

 This Guiding Policy has been prepared by taking into consideration alignment and compliance with existing policy instruments and does not replace them.